marcocarbullido/protein-b-factor-prediction/README.md

 # rcsb-bfactor-transformer
 Deep learning approach for predicting protein b-factors from sequence

-Demonstrates that self-attention can capture long-range dependencies present in protein sequences.
-This  transformer architecture and protein embeddings, this approach exceeds the performance of state-of-the-art models, reaching an average Pearson correlation coefficient of 0.822, compared to 0.799 (Pandey et al.), amid requiring far fewer parameters.
+Demonstrates implementation of transformer architecture for learning protein embeddings and predicting b-factors, achieving state-of-the-art performance.
+On predicting protein b-factors, this approach reaches an average Pearson correlation coefficient of 0.82, compared to 0.80 (Pandey et al.), while requiring fewer parameters.

 The model weights and training pipeline are made public.